CaoTrongThang/SimpleMinecraftDDoS/README.md

 ## Introduction

 DDoS a minecraft server that you want.
-In detail this plugin will create tons of non-premium minecraft 1.18.2 client to join the server and makes the server's resources
+In detail, the software will create tons of non-premium minecraft 1.18.2 clients to join the server and makes the server's resources to handle alot of players at once, the server might get tired and take a break.

 ## Download